dszortyka/dszortyka/README.md

 ### Hey there, wecome! 👋

-I'm a Senior IT Consultant currently working at John Deere.
+I'm currently working as a Sr. DevSecOps at ADP.

 You can find me at Linkedin - [https://www.linkedin.com/in/daniel-szortyka](https://www.linkedin.com/in/daniel-szortyka).